 - Can this task provide a way to help develop a skill for one of your team members?
 Think empowerment.

-If you have people on staff with extra time and needed skills or expertise, it certainly makes delegation easier.
+If you have people on staff with extra time and needed skills or expertise, it certainly makes it easier to delegate effectively.
 Plus, it’s a great way to get them more engaged, help them use and develop other skills and bring a higher level of purpose to their job.

 But don’t let your current situation stop you from delegating.
 Consider part-time help or outsourcing.
 My clients have effectively used all three options to help them shift work to others and focus on the right stuff – a key to revenue and profit growth.